LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 Library Services Platform Migration

-University Libraries will be undergoing a major system migration that will cause some library systems to be offline from June 24th until June 29th.
-During this time, there will be no search for or request physical materials like books, DVDs, and CDs.
-All of the Libraries' e-journals as well as most e-books and streaming videos will be available.
-This change will replace an aging system, address algorithmic bias in resource discovery, and generate cost savings by moving to open-source software.
+University Libraries underwent a major system migration that caused some library systems to be offline from June 24th until June 29th, 2021.
+This change replaced an aging system, address algorithmic bias in resource discovery, and generate cost savings by moving to open-source software.

-The University Libraries are migrating our main inventory, checkout, and materials ordering software.
+The University Libraries changed our main inventory, checkout, and materials ordering software.
 This software is the backbone of the library, where library faculty and staff manage all of our collections.
-However, this is also the software our users search for books, CDs, DVDs, and other physical items (known as the Library Catalog).
+However, this is also the software our users search for books, CDs, DVDs, and other physical items (formerly known as the Library Catalog).
 This migration will move us to a more modern software that will result in cost savings, increase workflow efficiencies, reduce bias in search results, and allow us to move to an open source platform.

 When is it Happening?